Lin Zhang, M.D.

 Description of Research Expertise

-We comprehensively characterized long noncoding RNA dysregulation in a large sample cohort.
-Our multidimensional genomic analysis revealed that long noncoding RNA alterations are associated with somatic copy number changes, promoter hypermethylation, and cancer risk-associated SNPs.
-Using a genomic guided genetic screening approach, our laboratory has identified several cancer-associated noncoding RNAs and extensively investigated their functions in epigenetic regulation and the DNA damage response.
+We were one of the first laboratories to comprehensively characterize long noncoding RNA dysregulation in a large sample cohort.
+Through our multidimensional genomic analysis, we have made notable discoveries linking long noncoding RNA alterations to somatic copy number changes, promoter hypermethylation, and cancer risk-associated single nucleotide polymorphisms (SNPs).
+Using a genomic-guided genetic screening approach, our laboratory has identified several cancer-associated noncoding RNAs and extensively investigated their functions in epigenetic regulation and the DNA damage response.

-Through a combination of multiple computational algorithms, we developed a systems biology approach to integrate multi-dimensional and large-scale genomic profiles.
-A publicly accessible database, the Functional Cancer Genome data portal (FCG data portal), has been developed by our laboratory.
-To assist researchers with analyzing and visualizing TCGA genomic data, multiple genomic data sets have been released via our FCG data portal (FCG data portal: http://52.25.87.215/home/), including the Cancer LncRNome Atlas (TCLA), and the Cancer Genetic Ancestry Atlas (TCGAA).
+By employing a combination of multiple computational algorithms, our laboratory has developed a systems biology approach to integrate multi-dimensional and large-scale genomic profiles.
+This innovative approach has led to the creation of a publicly accessible database known as the Functional Cancer Genome data portal (FCG data portal).
+With the aim of aiding researchers in the analysis and visualization of cancer genomic data, we have released multiple genomic data sets through our FCG data portal, including the Cancer LncRNome Atlas (TCLA) and the Cancer Genetic Ancestry Atlas (TCGAA).
+These resources provide valuable tools for the scientific community to explore and unravel the complexities of cancer genomics.

 Selected Publications